cobrowseio/cobrowse-sdk-react-native/README.md

-# CobrowseIO SDK - Remote Screenshare Service
+# Cobrowse.io SDK for React Native

 With [Cobrowse.io](https://cobrowse.io)'s screen sharing technology for mobile apps you can see *exactly* what your customer sees on their mobile device, and provide realtime annotations to help solve customer support queries quickly.